 The Loop increases Nitric Oxide production to help speed healing of soft and hard tissues--that includes skin, tendons, ligaments, bones and organs.
 The specific ratio of frequency to burst width used by the Loop has been found to be the most effective at delivering the amount of current that is similar to what is already used by the body.
 More is not always better, and too much Nitric Oxide production can actually slow healing.
 When choosing a PEMF device, it is good to know that more power is not correlated with faster healing.

-The Assisi Loop can markedly increase blood flow and tissue oxygenation, which improves the overall tissue health and reduces pain associated with lack of sufficient oxygen.
+While the Assisi Loop REGULATES blood flow, it can increase blood flow and tissue oxygenation for patients who have poor blood flow to areas, which improves the overall tissue health and reduces pain associated with lack of sufficient oxygen.
 We often hear reports from pet owners that their animal relaxes as soon as they start their treatments with the Loop.
 With the many healing benefits that the Loop offers, this is not surprising.

 Some animals will notice the increased blood flow because with increased circulation there is often a warming or tingling sensation.
 This is subtle, however, and many animals won't notice at all.